Nursing Ausbildung in Germany For International Students (2026 Guide)

 Part-Time Training: 5 Years

 Several universities offer part-time options.
-Consequently, these give students with personal or family obligations more flexibility.
+These give students with personal or family obligations more flexibility.

 Inforgraphics showing where Nursing ausbildung training takes place in germany, including hospitals, clinics, elderly care, homes, outpatient services, and rehabilitation centres